 I’ve been thinking a lot about virtual worlds lately.
 About their history.
-The rise and fall and evolution of virtual worlds.
+The rise and fall and evolution of virtual worlds like Fantage and Club Penguin.
 I guess it’s only natural to think about virtual worlds with everyone and their dog (or virtual dog?
 Nintendog?) talking about the METAVERRRRRRSE.
 I’m sure you’ve heard a lot about the metaverse lately and Web3 and how everything is going to be different and interoperability and democratization blah blah blah

 Me?
 I prefer to focus first on fundamentals.
 And if you’re like me, you probably see a Club Penguin-shaped hole in the internet.
 Like me, you probably don’t care too much about fancy Web3 lingo, and just want to waddle around and play games with friends.
 Sure, there’s Animal Jam and Roblox and Fortnite, but they just hit a little different as some might say.

 Erielle from the community asked me if I thought that Club Penguin was a metaverse.
 Or something to that effect.
 To me, the metaverse is actually quite a boring idea.
 It’s like metadata.
 No one gets excited about the ID3 tags in an MP3 file these days, especially now that most folks just use Spotify.
 Or if you’re uncool like me, YouTube Premium Music.